wanxuanz/INFO30005_snack_in_van/README.md

 | Chloe    | manage the vender app    |  Done |

 ## General info
 This is project is about creating an vendor app and customer app from scratch.
-The home page of our website is [link](https://snacks-in-a-van-webg100.herokuapp.com/).
+The home page of our website is https://snacks-in-a-van-webg100.herokuapp.com.
+The customer side application can be accessed by https://snacks-in-a-van-webg100.herokuapp.com/customer.
+The vendor side application can be accessed through https://snacks-in-a-van-webg100.herokuapp.com/vender.

 ## Technologies
 Project is created with: